mkruzil/how-to/how-to-redirect-itunes-backups-to-an-external-hard-drive.md

     c.
 Click **Back Up Now**.<br />
     d.
 Close iTunes.

 3. Create a new folder named `Apple Computer` at the root of your external hard drive.
-For example, if the drive letter of your external hard drive is `D`, you would create the following folder:
+For example, if the drive letter of your external hard drive is `D` you would create the following folder:

    `D:\Apple Computer`

-3. On your local C drive, follow these steps to open the old `Apple Computer` folder:
+3. On your local C drive, follow these steps to open your old `Apple Computer` folder:

    a.
 Click the **Start** button.<br />
    b.
-While the Start menu is open, type the following keyword: `%appdata%` and then press Enter.
-This will open your AppData folder.<br />
+While the Start menu is open, type `%appdata%` and press Enter.
+This will open your `AppData` folder.<br />
    c.
-In the AppData folder, double-click the `Apple Computer` folder.
+In the `AppData` folder, double-click the `Apple Computer` folder.

 4. Right-click on the `MobileSync` folder and click **Copy**:

-5. Open the `Apple Computer` folder on your external hard drive, right-click inside the folder and click **Paste** to paste the MobileSync folder from your C drive onto your external hard drive.
+5. Open the `Apple Computer` folder that you created on your external hard drive, right-click inside the folder and click **Paste** to paste the `MobileSync` folder from your C drive onto your external hard drive.
 You should now have the following path on your external hard drive:

    `D:\Apple Computer\MobileSync`

-6. Reopen **iTunes**.
+6. Re-open **iTunes**.
 7. Go to **Edit->Preferences->Devices**.
 8. In the list of backups, click on each backup and click **Delete Backup**.
 9. Close iTunes.